CS5704-VT/Course/README.md

 ## Schedule

-➡️ _Please note this schedule is subject to change.
-All assignments listed are due on the Friday of the week they are posted unless otherwise specified._
+➡️ _Please note this schedule is subject to change. **All assignments are due at 11:59pm on the Friday of the week they are posted unless otherwise specified.**_

 | Date     | Topic                            |  Assignments       |
 |----------|----------------------------------|------------------  |